RyuGuo/usable_lib/queue-bench/README.md

 20|1.57454|0.799099

-# Rts Mode
+# RTS Mode

-Rts Mode(relax tail mode) relaxes the synchronisation of tails, which will result in a significant performance increase, but makes it impossible to guarantee a consistent sequence of enqueue and dequeue.
+RTS Mode(relax tail mode) relaxes the synchronisation of tails, which will result in a significant performance increase, but makes it impossible to guarantee a consistent sequence of enqueue and dequeue.

 ## cons = 1